shankar-r10n/aks-win-nodepool-msi-sql/README.md

 ## Premise

-The assignment of a user-assigned managed idenity (uMI) to a Windows Node pool and creating a DB user for the uMI in a Azure SQL DB (say AlphaDB) - should ensure that an app hosted on the Windows node pool **can connect** to the Alpha DB.
+The assignment of a user-assigned managed identity (uMI) to a Windows Node pool and creating a DB user for the uMI in a Azure SQL DB (say AlphaDB) - should ensure that an app hosted on the Windows node pool **can connect** to the Alpha DB.

 And it should also ensure that the  same app **cannot connect** to another DB (say Gamma DB) in the same Azure SQL Logical server which **does not** have the DB user created for the uMI.